NORDIC LAW LTD - GENERAL TERMS AND CONDITIONS

-Applicable as of 1st of November 2018
+Applicable as of 20th of October 2020

-These general terms and conditions of engagement apply—in addition to the terms and conditions stated in the possible engagement letter for each individual engagement—to legal, strategic, financial and investigation services rendered by Nordic Law Ltd (“Nordic Law”).
+These general terms and conditions apply, in addition to the terms and conditions stated in the possible engagement letter for each individual engagement, to all services rendered by Nordic Law Ltd (hereinafter “Nordic Law” or “we”).

 In the event of inconsistencies between the provisions in the general terms and conditions of engagement and the terms and conditions stated in the possible engagement letter for the individual engagement with clients, the latter will prevail.

-Nordic Law’s fees shall be paid regardless of the outcome of the matter.
-Any estimate provided for the total fee of the entire engagement is intended as a budgetary guideline only, and must not be perceived as a fixed price unless otherwise agreed in writing.
+Nordic Law’s engagement fee must be paid regardless of the outcome of the engagement.
+Price estimates for the total cost of the engagement are for guidance only and should not be construed as a fixed price for the engagement unless otherwise agreed in writing.